starkware-bitcoin/raito/crates/raito-bridge-node/README.md

 ## Requirements

-- Access to a Bitcoin Core node with RPC enabled
+- Access to a Bitcoin RPC node
-- Sufficient disk space for MMR database and sparse roots output
+- Sufficient disk space (numbers are for the first 900K blocks)
-- Network connectivity to the Bitcoin node
+    * 300MB for the accumulator state DB

-This bridge node is essential for bootstrapping Raito's ZK proving system with Bitcoin mainnet data.
+    * 3.6GB for the sparse roots files